OutpostUniverse/OPHD/PlayerGuide.md

 ## FAQ
 **Q: When I try to launch OutpostHD, I'm told that I'm missing "msvcp140.dll" and "vcruntime140.dll".
 How do I fix this?**

 A: You are missing some dependencies that OutpostHD requires in order to run.
-See the section '[Windows Dependencies](#3)' above.
+You'll need to visit the Microsoft website in order to download and install the [Visual C++ Redistributable](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) package.

 **Q: How do I get started?**